monaliaich/Change_Management/README.md

-# Change Management
+# Change Management - Documentation Index & Onboarding
-Building an agent for the autonomous flow of Change Management IT General Control Activity.
+Welcome to the Multi-Agent Change Management Control Demo documentation!
+This index summarizes each doc and provides quick links for onboarding and reference.

 # See Also